lnx1288/COA-all-in-one/contents/identity-management/Understand-the-differences-between-the-member-and-admin-roles.md

 with the `reader` role on a domain can only list projects within their domain.
     * `reader` is the least authoritative role in the hierarchy

+  __IMPORTANT__: The `admin` role is global, not per project, so granting a user the `admin` role in any project gives the user administrative rights across the whole environment.